Regenerative-Farming-Ecosystem-Event_8.jpg

 Ark Summit 2026 explores how UK farming and land use can build long-term resilience in the face of climate volatility, geopolitical instability and market uncertainty.

-Ark Summit is a carefully curated gathering of around 200 senior farmers, landowners, policymakers, investors, food businesses and conservation leaders working across organic and regenerative farming, nature recovery, food systems and land stewardship.
+You will join a carefully curated gathering of around 200 senior farmers, landowners, policymakers, investors, food businesses and conservation leaders working across organic and regenerative farming, nature recovery, food systems and land stewardship.
 It is held on a working farm where the land itself is central to the conversation, not a backdrop.

 Get your ticket here.